1. Kidlington News Magazine

 High Street before Christmas, complete with a picture of the adorable camel and

 the nativity scene within St Marys.
-There were also the usual reports from our

 The January 2019 edition included an interview with Bishop Steven, who